Please go through the construction of dc generator before reading this article about different types of dc generator.

 The figure below shows the connections of a shunt-wound generator.

-- Short Shunt in which only shunt field winding is in parallel with the armature winding.
+Short Shunt compound dc generator is in which only shunt field winding is in parallel with the armature winding.

-- Long Shunt in which shunt field winding is in parallel with both series field and armature winding.
+Long Shunt compound dc generator is in which shunt field winding is in parallel with both series field and armature winding.

 In cumulative wound generators the series field assists the shunt field, whereas, in differential wound generators, series field opposes the shunt field.